npilon/planterbox/README.md

 Functions can be registered as hooks by decorating them with `@planterbox.hook(TIMING, STAGE)`.
 `TIMING` can be `'before'` or `'after'` and `STAGE` any of `'feature'`, `'scenario'`, or `'step'`.

-All hooks are expected to take one argument.
+All hooks are expected to take one argument: the `TestCase` subclass for the active feature.
-`'feature'` hooks are passed the `FeatureTestSuite` for the active feature, `'scenario'` hooks get the `ScenarioTestCase`, and `'step'` hooks get the text of the step.

 ## Scenario Outlines